How to Sell Produce to Distributors

 Frequently asked questions (FAQs) about selling to distributors

-What certifications do distributors commonly require?
+What certifications do distributors typically require from farms?

-What minimum volumes do most distributors require?
+What minimum order quantities do distributors expect?

 How can small farms compete for distributor relationships?